Rate Search: Check Today’s Mortgage Rates

 - Higher monthly payment than with an ARM

-- Rate will never decrease even if mortgage rates fall
+- The rate will never decrease even if mortgage rates fall.

-An adjustable-rate mortgage, or ARM, as it is commonly referred to, is a loan term that start with a low introductory rate for a fixed period of time, that adjusts afterwards.
+An adjustable-rate mortgage (ARM) is a loan term that starts with a low introductory rate for a fixed period of time that adjusts afterward.

 The most common type of adjustable-rate mortgage is a 5/1 ARM.

-A 5/1 ARM has a low teaser rate locked in for the first 5 years that adjusts annually afterwards.
+A 5/1 ARM has a low teaser rate locked in for the first 5 years that adjusts annually afterward.

 Pros and Cons of Adjustable-Rate Mortgages

 - Save a lot of money in interest.

 - Can afford to purchase a more expensive home

 - Interest rate may increase.